bijeshos/go-micro-demo/README.md

-# go-microservices-demo
+# go-micro-demo
-An example implementation of microservices in Go
+An example implementation of microservices in Go (using go-micro)

 ** work in progress **